changrybirds/personal-site-astro/src/pages/about.md

 ---

 I'm Chang, a data professional with 7+ years of experience working up and down the analytics stack within the tech industry.
-Currently, I'm a analytics engineer/data scientist hybrid at [Modern Treasury](https://www.moderntreasury.com/).
+Currently, I'm a analytics engineer at [OpenAI](https://openai.com/).

 When I'm not at work, you can find me:
 - Volunteering with [SF YIMBY](https://www.sfyimby.org/)!